Spectrum862/Fsci_QF/README.md

 This project requires...
 1. python 3.6.X or later version
-2. npm (install 'node.js', then 'npm' will be  automatically installed)
+2. npm (install 'node.js', then 'npm' will be  automatically installed) and uses...
+1. React Native
+2. Redux
+3. Django framework

 ## Usage
-1. open a command prompt, move from root directory to 'QFmanager' directory  and **run**
+open a command prompt, move from root directory to 'QFmanager' directory  and **run** this following code on the command prompt.
 ```bash
 npm run dev
 ```